docrails-tw/guides/source/zh-TW/configuring.md

     end
     ```

 * `config.asset_host` sets the host for the assets.
-Useful when CDNs are used for hosting assets, or when you want to work around the concurrency constraints builtin in browsers using different domain aliases.
+Useful when CDNs are used for hosting assets, or when you want to work around the concurrency constraints built-in in browsers using different domain aliases.
 Shorter version of `config.action_controller.asset_host`.

 * `config.autoload_once_paths` accepts an array of paths from which Rails will autoload constants that won't be wiped per request.
 Relevant if `config.cache_classes` is false, which is the case in development mode by default.
 Otherwise, all autoloading happens only once.
 All elements of this array must also be in `autoload_paths`.
 Default is an empty array.